Porites branneri: Distribution and habitat

 P. branneri is native to shallow water habitats in the southern Caribbean Sea and the northern coasts of South America.
 Its range includes Jamaica, the Cayman Islands, Colombia, Venezuela, Trinidad and Tobago, and northern and eastern Brazil, between Ceará and Cabo Frio.
 It occurs on reefs, in channels and pools in the intertidal zone, in places with vigorous movement of water, to a maximum depth of 3 m.

 Status

 The greatest threat that this coral faces is loss of habitat due to damage to the shallow water reefs where it lives.
 It is susceptible to coral diseases but fairly resistant to coral bleaching.
-In general it is an uncommon species, although it is rather more common growing among thickets of Acropora palmata in the southern Caribbean.
-Although no precise population figures or trends are known, the International Union for Conservation of Nature has assessed the conservation status of this coral as "near threatened".
+In general it is an uncommon species, although it is rather more common growing among thickets of Elkhorn coral (Acropora palmata) in the southern Caribbean.
+Although no precise population figures or trends are known, the International Union for Conservation of Nature has assessed the conservation status of this coral as near threatened.